 Nearly 1.6 million older Americans live in nursing homes in the United States.

 The move to a nursing home can be difficult for older adults and their family members.
 If you’re considering moving an older relative to a nursing home, Healthinaging.org experts offer the following advice for ensuring the best possible care:

 Before you choose a nursing facility

-It’s important to get to know the staff and create a “partnership relationship” with those who will be caring for your loved one.
+It’s important to get to know the staff and create a “partnership relationship” with those who will be caring for your family member.
 The better the communication and interaction between staff and relatives, the better residents will fare.
-If possible meet with and assess the personal qualities of the nursing home administrator and nursing director.
-These two leadership positions are central to maintaining quality care in the nursing home.
+Try to meet with the nursing home administrator and nursing director.
+These two leadership positions are very important to maintaining quality care in the nursing home.

-Scrutinize facility cleanliness and safety:
+Scrutinize facility cleanliness and safety

 - Are there handrails in the bathing areas and hallways?